« Good Practice Guide

 When is the best time to do it?

-Angling is a great activity to do all year round because fish species change throughout the year, so your angling experiences can be different in each season.
+Fishing in Dorset is great all year round because fish species change throughout the year, so your angling experiences can be different in each season.
 Always check the weather and tides if you are going to a place where you may be cut off.
 During winter months the water is colder, winds stronger, there are rougher seas and less hours of daylight – this all needs to be taken into consideration. iCoast has a great weather forecast and links to webcams along the Dorset coast, which makes it easy for you see when and where you will get the best conditions to go out angling.

 For the latest catch report and fishing forecast for Dorset including Chesil Beach, Portland and Weymouth see: